Can screenwriters negotiate their own screenwriting contracts?

 When you pitch them a certain benchmark, not only do you sound professional and in-the-know, but you're also giving them a realistic formula to work with.

 But what if you're both early in the process and the money hasn't been raised yet?

 Early Bird Contracts

-A contract and deal has to be made as early in the process as possible, otherwise, you lose some leverage.
+A contract and deal have to be made as early in the process as possible.
+Otherwise, you lose some leverage.

 Ask the filmmaker or producer what type of budget they are shooting for.
 You may likely hear a response, "Whatever we can get."
 If you hear that response, the project doesn't have that much weight.

 If you've managed to partner with a filmmaker or producer that knows what they are doing, they'll likely have a Plan A and Plan B.

 Plan A might be them trying to get investors to pay $100,000.
 Plan B might be them paying for the movie out of their own pocket (credit card) for $10,000.

 The secret to getting paid under this uncertainty is to write two levels of compensation within the contract.
 The contract would literally stipulate that if the budget is $10,000, you'll get your $200 — if the budget is $100,000, you'll get your $2,000.
 Yes, you have to partner with someone that you trust, and there must be some transparency on their end as far as the funds coming in, but this allows you the ability to take care of yourself in both situations.